Code-Institute-Submissions/b1ndark-project2/README.md

 The website:

-- Starting at the beginning the user will be presented with the ruins of a Castle in the Background
+- Starting at the beginning the user will be presented with the ruins of a Castle in the Background.
 - Within the same page the user will have a box in the middle of the screen with options that when pressed:
-    - START - option will take you to the difficulty mode
+    - START - option will take you to the difficulty mode.
-    - INSTRUCTIONS - option will pop up a box with all instructions needed to play the quiz
+    - INSTRUCTIONS - option will pop up a box with all instructions needed to play the quiz.
-    - SCOREBOARD - option will display the scoreboard of the quiz
+    - SCOREBOARD - option will display the scoreboard of the quiz.
-    - Input box - for the username to type the name in order to play the quiz
+    - Input box - for the username to type the name in order to play the quiz.
-    - SUBMIT - button to submit the username
+    - SUBMIT - button to submit the username.
     - If user try's to start without entering username, an alert box will pop up to ask the user to enter username.
 - Once in the difficulty menu the user will be able to select three option modes:
-    - EASY - The easiest mode for starters
+    - EASY - The easiest mode for starters.
-    - MEDIUM - The medium mode for users with some knowledge
+    - MEDIUM - The medium mode for users with some knowledge.
     - HARD - The hard mode for users that love the challenge.
-    - BACK - button to go back to main menu
+    - BACK - button to go back to main menu.
-- Once the mode selected you will be presented with Questions that will have 4 answer options
+- Once the mode selected you will be presented with Questions that will have 4 answer options:
     - At the top you will be able to keep track of what question you are on and also your score.
     - Once an answer is selected it will lock all other answers and show you whether you got it correct or not.
     - Then will automatically move to the next question.
-    - BACK - button to go back to difficulty menu
+    - BACK - button to go back to difficulty menu.
 - At the end of the quiz you will have a box that will congratulate you and present you will the score obtained.
 - After all that you can press Main Menu button which will take you back to the beginning.